slack-samples/deno-welcome-bot/README.md

 # Welcome Bot - Next Generation Sample App

-This repo contains a sample project and embedded lightweight SDK of a Typescript based project for the new Deno runtime.
+This sample app is a Welcome Bot that helps create, store and send friendly welcome messages when a user joins a channel.
+If you are new to next generation apps then you've come to the right place!

 Welcome Bot helps create, store and send friendly welcome messages when a user joins a channel.
 If you are new to next generation apps then you've come to the right place!